colhountech/Asteroids2D/01-README.md

 ### restart()

-`restart()` is just a block of code that we will run every time we restart the game.
+the `restart()` function is just a block of code that we will run every time we restart the game.
 This will be useful later when our game ends, and we don't need to reload the webpage to restart the game.

-restart() only does 4 simple things at the start of our game:
+`restart()` only does 4 simple things at the start of our game:

-It clears the Stage of everything ready for a new game.
+It clears the `stage` of everything ready for a new game.
 In the code world, we usually call a thing that looks after other things as a `parent` and the things it looks after are `children`.
 In our game the only child will be a single ship, but later we will have other asteroids too, so all of these together are the `children` on the stage.
 I guess you could think of the stage really like a parent acting as a stage manager and it manages all the things on the stage such as ships and asteroids - it's children.

 So, every time we start the game we need to remove all the children from the stage.